gavjan/crop_image/README.md

 # crop_image
-Quick Script to crop images in dir into a rectangle.
+Quick script that converts images in dir and then fits them in a rectangle.